Angular2Guy/AngularAndSpring/README.md

-# This is an example application to show howto use Spring Boot, Angular and Mongodb with the virtual threads features of Spring.
+# This is an example application to show howto use Spring Boot, Angular and Mongodb with the virtual threads feature of the Jvm and Spring.

 [![CodeQL](https://github.com/Angular2Guy/AngularAndSpring/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/Angular2Guy/AngularAndSpring/actions/workflows/codeql-analysis.yml)